Utkagr/RTSMproject/regression/Twitter/README.md

     ## 138865     -0.2643190 -0.2701534 -0.005834383
     ## 138866     -0.2680943 -0.2701534 -0.002059159

-We can see that residuals are very less which explains the accuracy of our model.
-But,we have to do residual analysis for more accurate results.
-Let's calculate the variance of residuals.
+We can see that residuals are very less which explains the accuracy of our model.<br> But,we have to do residual analysis for more accurate results.<br> Let's calculate the variance of residuals.

 ``` r
 Se_sq <- sum((pc_data_test$residuals)^2)